-The House has passed a comprehensive energy bill that includes a so-called "cap-and-trade" system, in which a price is set for greenhouse gas emissions such as carbon dioxide and polluters can obtain and trade credits for emissions over a set threshold.
+Unlike the House bill, the Senate proposal lacks a cap-and-trade system, in which a price is set for greenhouse gas emissions such as carbon dioxide, and polluters can obtain and trade credits for emissions over a set threshold.

-Traditional energy industries such as oil and coal producers oppose cap-and-trade, but supporters say it is the best way to start to reduce the nation's dependence on fossil fuels responsible for most greenhouse gas emissions by the United States, the world's largest emitter per capita.
+Republicans, along with oil and coal producers, oppose a cap-and-trade system as an unnecessary burden on the energy sector, but supporters say it is the best way to start to reduce the nation's dependence on fossil fuels.